aleMessoMale/certified-kubernetes-administrator-course/docs/09-Networking/02-Pre-requisite-Switching-Routing-Gateways.md

 In this section, we will take a look at **Switching, Routing and Gateways**

+Switch -> stessa rete, interfacce di rete della singola macchina Routing -> connessione fra reti differenti tramite router Gateway -> default route nella routing table

 ## Switching

-- To see the interface on the host system
+- To see the interface on the host system:
 ```
 $ ip link
 ```

-- To see the IP Address interfaces.
+- To see the IP Addresses assigned to those interfaces on the local host
 ```
 $ ip addr
 ```